zonxa/seal/UsingSeal.md

 });
 ```

-`verifyKeyServers` should be set to `true` if the app/user needs to verify that the provided URLs indeed link to the claimed key servers as discussed above.
-(Note that verification requires additional round-trips to the key servers, and preferably should be used when the app/user needs to verify the key servers on startup, and `false` otherwise.)
+Set `verifyKeyServers` to `true` if the app or user needs to confirm that the provided URLs correctly correspond to the claimed key servers, as described above.
+Note that enabling verification introduces additional round-trip requests to the key servers.
+For best performance, use this option primarily when verifying key servers at app startup.
+Set `verifyKeyServers` to `false` when verification is not required.

+Next, the app can call the `encrypt` method on the `client` instance.
+This function requires the following parameters:
+- the encryption threshold
-Next, the app can call `encrypt` of `client` with the threshold, package id of the deployed contract with the `seal_approve*` functions,
+- the package id of the deployed contract containing the `seal_approve*` functions
-the id that corresponds to the policy, and the data to be encrypted.
+- the id associated with the access control policy
+- the data to encrypt

-This function returns the encrypted object and the symmetric key used for encryption (i.e., the key of the DEM component of the KEM/DEM encryption).
-The latter can be ignored, or returned to the user as a backup for disaster recovery.
-Decryption given the backup key can be done using the CLI using the `symmetric-decrypt` function as in the CLI example below.
+The `encrypt` function returns two values: the encrypted object, and the symmetric key used for encryption (i.e., the key from the DEM component of the KEM/DEM scheme).
+The symmetric key can either be ignored or returned to the user as a backup for disaster recovery.
+If retained, the user can decrypt the data manually using the CLI and the `symmetric-decrypt` command, as shown in the example below.

 ```typescript
 const { encryptedObject: encryptedBytes, key: backupKey } = await client.encrypt({